 Antacids help to treat heartburn (indigestion).
-They work by changing the stomach acid that causes heartburn.
+They work by neutralizing the stomach acid that causes heartburn.

 You can buy many antacids without a prescription.
 Liquid forms work faster, but you may like tablets because they are easy to use.